 There’s been a spotlight on the overharvesting of other plants commonly used in magickal and spiritual practices like white sage and palo santo.
 There’s undoubtedly some truth to these claims, and white sage and Palo Santo are not always the best option.
-I cover the reasons why in this previous post here.
 If you do feel uneasy about using white sage and Palo Santo, or simply want an alternative, Mugwort is a pleasant and powerful option.

 Beyond cleansing the air of your space, burning mugwort will offer protection and enhance your intuition.
 Keep reading for more about using mugwort for protection and intuition.

 It’s quite astonishing how many cultures have relied on Mugwort as a protective tool.
 Native American cultures have used mugwort as a form of protection against ghosts, and as an amulet during sleep to protect against nightmares.
 In China, mugwort was used to dispel evil spirits during the Dragon Festival.
 There’s even a reference to St. John the Baptist wearing a wreath of mugwort as protection against evil spirits.
 In Europe, mugwort was often planted around houses as a form of protection.

 Here’s a list of ways to employ the protective benefits of mugwort in your practice:

 - Burn dried mugwort in loose or stick form to cleanse and protect your space before performing psychic and intuitive work.